-Aetna doesn't produce paper EOBs for members registered through our member website.
-Aetna doesn't' produce EOBs for claims when there is no member liability.
-EOBs are always available electronically through our secure member website.
+Aetna doesn't produce paper EOBs for members registered through our member website and elect paper suppression.
+In addition, Aetna doesn't produce EOBs for claims when there is no member liability.
+All EOBs, including those with no member liability, are always available electronically through our secure member website.
 Members can visit www.aetna.com to register and sign into their account.